Research output per year

-I have been working as Lecturer in Human Resource Management at Abertay University since September 2017.
+I have been working as a Lecturer in Human Resource Management at Abertay University since September 2017.
 In June 2018, I completed my PhD in Management Studies at the University of St Andrews, with a doctoral thesis on the employment and inclusion of foreign-born academics in the UK.

 My current research projects are in the broad area of sociology of work and employment, and revolve around two themes: (1) diversity & inclusion, and (2) socially (ir)responsible human resource management.
 The first theme builds on my interdisciplinary doctoral work and analyses the working lives of highly-skilled migrant workers such as academics and doctors, as well as diversity in contemporary professions and organisations more generally.
 The second theme comprises a research project on leaveism/work-life balance, and a BAM-funded project on the quality of migrant workers' jobs, as well as research into organisational identities during crises.

 Labour migration, higher education, diversity, knowledge work and workers, decent work, identity, sociology of work, professions and education